SpecFlowOSS/SpecFlowWiki/Scoped-bindings.md

         selenium.Type("searchTerm", title);
         selenium.Click("searchButton");
     }

+## Scoping Tips & Tricks

-The following example shows a way to "ignore" executing the scenarios marked with `@manual` (the SpecFlow tracing will still display the steps, so the manual scenarios can be checked based on the report).
+The following example shows a way to "ignore" executing the scenarios marked with `@manual`.
+However SpecFlow's tracing will still display the steps, so you can work through the manual scenarios by following the steps in the report.

     [Binding, Scope(Tag = "manual")]
     public class ManualSteps